 This week Queen’s launched the Anthea Bell Prize for Young Translators 2024-25, sending out teaching packs on translating poetry to over 1,800 teachers.
-The Prize is launched this month to mark European Day of Languages (26 September) and International Translation Day (30 September), providing creative, cultural, and inclusive content for languages classes across the UK.
+The Prize is launched to mark European Day of Languages (26 September) and International Translation Day (30 September), providing creative, cultural, and inclusive content for languages classes across the UK.
 Teachers can register here to receive free classroom resources for poetry, fiction and non-fiction translation.
 Please visit our FAQs for more information.

 The Anthea Bell Prize for Young Translators is the Queen’s College Translation Exchange’s flagship project, launched in 2020 to get students aged 11-18 in every part of the United Kingdom translating enriching, authentic texts with creativity and rigour.
 Last year the Prize ran in five languages – French, German, Mandarin, Spanish and Italian into English – as well as translation from French into Welsh/Cymraeg, with over 16,000 students participating.